mindspore-ai/docs/tutorials/experts/source_en/infer/ascend_310_mindir.md

 std::cout << "Image: " << image_file << " infer result: " << GetMax(outputs[0]) << std::endl;
 ```

-#### Data pre-processing by Ascend 310 operators
+#### Data pre-processing by Ascend 310 operations

-Dvpp module is a hardware decoder embedded in Ascend 310 AI chip which has a better performance on image processing compared with CPU operators.
+Dvpp module is a hardware decoder embedded in Ascend 310 AI chip which has a better performance on image processing compared with CPU operations.
 Several transforms applied on JPEG format image are supported.

 Using namespace of `mindspore` and `mindspore::dataset`.